Aryangarg317/Aryangarg317/README.md

 - 👋 Hi, I’m @Aryangarg317
 - 👀 I’m interested in python and as a student i'm interested in learning aiml
-- 🌱 I’m currently learning oops with c++,and dsa in c
+- 🌱 I’m currently learning oops and dsa in c++
 - 💞️ I’m looking to collaborate on project using python
 - 📫 u can reach me at my email @aaryangarg317@gmail.com